 EL6 support is not critical.
 It is in product retirements phase (Maintenance Support 2, only critical security fixes and not supported in new hardware).
 And it will become unsupported on November 30, 2020 (Extended Lifetime support, no security updates -> Fermilab will not allow it)

-#3 Updated by Marco Mambelli about 2 years ago
+#3 Updated by Marco Mambelli over 2 years ago

 v3.7 will be parallel to the Python 2 version (v3.5 or 3.6)